 Find French version here

 Read more on the DRC’s resource-rich potential in the Africa Energy Series Special Report: DRC 2020 – the leading investor resource for tracking the country’s current and future movements within the sector.
-Download the Report and other AES Special Reports here.

 The Democratic Republic of the Congo (DRC) is considered to be one of Africa’s richest countries in terms of natural resources and is home to the Congo River, the second-longest river in Africa, which boasts major hydroelectric potential.
 Estimates state that it could produce up to 100,000 MW, close to a third of Africa’s total hydroelectric potential.